We live in a world of data. It’s estimated that every day, we create 2.5 quintillion bytes of data. (That’s eighteen zeros!)

 We spoke to John Gallagher, CEO of Thrive Marketing, about dialing strategies.
 He said that decisions around calling frequency and compliance require assessments based on metrics.
 “You need KPIs and you need to have somebody who’s really analyzing what is happening in your dialer.
 What are the returns on it, and what are the associated costs?
 Because you’re not going to see those costs for a period of weeks or months after you make those dials.”

-With key performance indicators (KPIs) you can translate your data into actionable insights.
+With KPIs you can translate your data into actionable insights.
 These metrics tell you how well or poorly your team is meeting your goals.
 Tracking your cost per acquisition, first call closes, average call times, sales per agent, and more gives you a detailed picture of your performance.
 By integrating this data into every decision, strategy, and action, you’ll see improvements that add up to a better ROI.

 Integrating analytics into a single platform for strategic management